 When a report is stronger than expected, it is likely that traders will be forced to chase stocks in order to align their portfolios with the data.
 Because they had expected weak data, they are likely underweight stocks in their portfolio.
 The report acts as a catalyst to buy in this example.

 This illustrates a subjective approach to using economic data.
 This approach can be useful but it is also possible to use more objective techniques.
-The next chart shows how economic data can be used to develop a trading strategy.
+The next chart shows how economic data can be used to develop a trading strategies.

 This chart shows the 52-week ROC for new orders of durable goods (the blue line) and the 52-week ROC for the Wilshire index (the gold line).
 The Wilshire index is used because that’s what available in the Fed’s system.
 This index is highly correlated with the S&P 500 and Dow and those indexes could be used in the test.
 The results would be similar.